BrainObjects/BrainObjectDocs/README.md

    - fine grained observability to support debugging and monitoring
    - … and to allow auto-tuning of the internal "focus engine"

-Besides the "brain" analogies listed above there are other "qualitites" to "techniques" that should be supported:
+Besides the "brain" analogies listed above there are other "qualities" to "techniques" that should be supported:

  - (L) = Object locking.
 In general locking is evil, but in few cases absolute necessity
  - (P) = Persistent queries, similar to the iCloudKit
    -  e.g. let a client know when the car drove more than 100,000km
  - (D) = Developer support
-   - test a server without the need for a real webserver (ala.
-WO direct connect)
+   - test a server without the need for a real web-server (like WO direct connect)
      - can provide IMG or other "static" resources
    - support rapid turnaround when it comes to handling resources
  - (A) = ACID transaction should be supported … but at the same time the server part should try to be stateless
    - … state is provided by building on top of reliable backend (storage) systems
    - if there is a need for "sessions", then they should naturally be able to life in a database
- - (Y) = Async-behavior … to keep the number of threads low and to prevent "blocking IO"
+ - (Y) = Async-behaviour … to keep the number of threads low and to prevent "blocking IO"

 #### What BrainObjects should NOT do